GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 Sets an user's properties.Can be used to classify user in Analytics.

 **Change user UID**
 Changes the current user's analytics identifier.
-This is what let Analytics differienciate user, so it should always be unique for each user.
+This is what let Analytics differentiate user, so it should always be unique for each user.
 For advanced usage only.

 **Sign In as an anonymous guest**
 Sign into a temporary anonymous account.